 Depending on the location of the internship, a small number of placements require interns to live in guest houses with other interns.
 Interns will have access to a full kitchen and shared lounge areas.
 Note: This option does not include food.

-- Wat Phrathat Doi Suthep: Chiang Mai’s most holy temple, located on the side of the mountain, after an elephant carrying a relic of the Buddha died there.
+- Wat Phrathat Doi Suthep: Chiang Mai’s most holy temple, constructed on the side of the mountain after an elephant carrying a relic of the Buddha died there.
 This beautiful temple is a must visit for Thai and foreigners alike.

 - Elephant Programs: Spend some time with these amazing animals and learn about efforts to look after them.

-- Trekking: Chiang Mai is known for the surrounding mountains and their hilltribes, do you research and find a trekking program that allows you to visit these communities in a sensitive and responsible way and you will have the experience of a lifetime.
+- Trekking: Chiang Mai is known for the surrounding mountains and their hilltribes that you can visit in a sensitive and responsible way for a truly unique and insightful experience.

-- Thai Cooking Class: Sign up for a program where they teach you all about Thai herbs and vegetables, visit a market to learn the names and then make several delicious dishes of your own choice.
+- Thai Cooking Class: Enjoy a lesson about Thai herbs and vegetables, take a visit to a market to learn the names ,and then make several delicious dishes of your choosing.

 More About Chiang Mai